Please check out the newly released Fair Use and Video: Community Practices in the Fair Use of Video in Libraries

-Can we stream videos/DVDs from the Library over the Web?
+Can we show video/DVDs over the Web?

 Can you copy a VHS video from the library to a DVD format?

-Because of restrictions in copyright law, we are not allowed to copy from one format to another unless the current format is unusable or there are no readily availble viewers for these resources.
+Because of restrictions in copyright law, we are not allowed to copy from one format to another unless the current format is unusable or there are no readily available viewers for these resources.
 Since VHS players are still being made and sold, VHS is not considered an obsolete format.
 If you need a DVD format of an item, please request that the library purchase a copy.

 Public Performance Rights (PPR) are the legal rights to publicly show a film or video (media).
 Normally the media producer or distributor manages these rights.
 The rights-holder can assign PPR to others through a Public Performance License.

 What is Fair Use and when are Public Performance Rights required?